Deirdre Somers joins board of UK-based stock exchange Aquis

 “Deirdre is a true expert in public market structure, regulation and products, with a particular strength in European markets,” said Niki Beattie, chair of Aquis.
 “Her experience will be extremely valuable to Aquis as we continue on our journey to become the leading exchange services group in Europe. ”

-Aquis has set up a Paris unit to ensure it can continue to act as market for trading of EU-listed shares in case the UK fails to agree terms on financial market access after transition Brexit arrangements expire at the end of this year.
+Aquis has set up a Paris unit to ensure it can continue to act as market for trading of EU-listed shares in case UK and the union fail to agree terms on financial market access after transition Brexit arrangements expire at the end of this year.

 Ms Somers led the Irish Stock Exchange between 2007 and 2018, when she completed the sale of the business to pan-European bourse operator Euronext for almost €160 million.
 The exchange, which was previously owned by a group of Dublin stockbroking firms, was subsequently renamed Euronext Dublin.